shrub4thedub/pack/README.md

 pack is a simple package manager that uses box scripts for installation. it's designed to be straightforward; no complex dependency trees, no version hell, simply packages that know how to install themselves based on a readable, auditable script. its easy to make your own pack repositories to distribute your own software too.

+pack features automatic ed25519 signature verification, repository-based key management with automatic rotation, and zero-touch security updates. all packages are verified before installation and keys are automatically cached and managed.

 ## install
 pack is easy and fun to install. try it: